pradeepj-2004/upsurge_assignment/README.md

 **Note:**
 The controller script can be found in the robot_controller.cpp file within the src directory.
 It utilizes the ik_service script to compute inverse kinematics.
 The entire quadrupled_control package was developed by me for the assignment.

+The video demo of square path following is available in video folder.

 ---